DevVladikNT/PicEditNT/README.md

 - Defocusing
 - Rainbow

-Moreover, it has random picture generation.
+Moreover, you can setup your own filter.

 ### Others